 BEST BANG FOR YOUR BUCK

-The Beckett Simonon Dowler Boot is kind of like New Orleans Saints backup quarterback, Taysom Hill — both can make huge plays no matter how you use them.
-While Hill can score both from the backfield and the slot, the Dowler boot can be worn with anything from the most polished suit to the most distressed denim.
+The Beckett Simonon Dowler Boot is like New Orleans Saints backup quarterback Taysom Hill — both can make huge plays no matter how you use them.
+While Hill can score from the backfield and the slot, you can wear the Dowler boot with anything from the most polished suit to the most distressed denim.
 Boots and suits are great together, and if you’ve never tried it, you must.

 THE ULTIMATE LOAFER

 If you’re somebody who has a decent shoe collection, this is a style for you to consider.
-The tassel loafer, popularized less than a century ago by American brand, Alden, is a fairly new shoe style among dress shoes.
-In the world of slip-on shoes, sometimes things can get a bit boring.
-One way to spice things up is to add the tassel.
-It’s not a shoe to wear all the time, because it does leave a lasting impression, but it is something to pull out when you want to make a statement.
+The tassel loafer, popularized less than a century ago by American brand, Alden, is a reasonably new shoe style among dress shoes.
+It’s not a shoe to wear all the time because it does leave a lasting impression, but it is something to pull out when you want to make a statement.
 The Donovan tassel loafer from Stacy Adams is a great, affordable option for warm weather months and lighter fabric outfits.
 For example, this type of loafer goes perfectly with tan linen suits or anything chambray.
 This also looks great with one of these slim chinos and a polo tucked in.
-There’s a certain throwback aesthetic to the tassel loafer and we’re very much here for it.
+There’s a sure throwback aesthetic to the tassel loafer, and we’re very much here for it.

+Enjoy extra flexibility and this gorgeous hue with this double monk strap shoe.
 The best brown dress shoes for men should match with any outfit worn.
-It shouldn’t be too dark, like black, nor too light, like tan, but the exact color of milk chocolate.
-Allen Edmonds, a coastal Wisconsin brand who has made some of America’s best dress shoes for men since 1922, knows a few things about illustrious color.
-The Allen Edmonds Park Avenue oxford is a staple for men’s shoes and comes in five standard colors as well as fun seasonal colors, including multiple shades of brown.
+It shouldn’t be too dark, like black, nor too light, but somewhere in the middle.
+Allen Edmonds, a coastal Wisconsin brand that has made some of America’s best dress shoes for men since 1922, knows a few things about illustrious color.
+The Allen Edmonds St. Johns Double Monk Strap offers that extra bit of flexibility from the adjustable strap and comes in three standard colors.
 Their “coffee” color is the perfect medium brown.
 It looks great paired with any shade of grey, blue, tan and more.
 Depending on the outfit, it even looks good with cuffed black chinos.

 Like the wide range of colors, Allen Edmonds also manufactures a wide range of sizes.
-This shoe is available from a men’s size five to 16 and widths ranging from 4A (extra narrow) to EEE (extra wide).
-If you’re looking for a basic men’s dress shoe, this is a great pair to start with.
+This shoe is available from a men’s size seven to 14 and widths ranging from B (narrow) to EEE (extra wide).
+If you’re looking for an essential men’s dress shoe, this is a great pair to start with.
 They’re insanely durable, great for all-day wear and are sure to last for years.

 18. Taft Prince Double Monk Strap